martinduke/nginx-quic-lb/README.md

 Then a second call with SID BBBB will be routed to 4435.

 Other SIDs will be routed using NGINX's Round Robin algorithm, as there is no server mapping.

+Netcat is impractical for testing Retry Services due to the variable packet contents and the short token expiration time.
+It is best tested with a full QUIC client implementation.